informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 {
 ```

-There is a corresponding `verify_skipping` method that is effectively the same but may also take a `trust_level`
+There is a corresponding `update_skipping` method that is effectively the same but may also take a `trust_level`
 parameter to determine how much validator churn is acceptable (ie. can require some threshold greater than 1/3
 of the trusted validators signing the new commit).